Generic selectors

 The name Unelanuhi refers to the deity of time, and she was responsible for dividing the time into units.
 Her gaze through the sky is the reflection of seasons and the longing for departed nights.
 She is a healer who aids those who need help.

-According to an ancient legend, the Earth had no sun until the spider woman “Woven a great web” and propelled “Unelanuhi” from deep within the universe into the sky.
+According to an ancient legend, the Earth had no sun until the spider woman “Wove a great web” and propelled “Unelanuhi” from deep within the universe into the sky.
 She spends most of her time with a mysterious lover who tends to her without erasing her identity.
-When she discovers that her brother is her brother, he keeps a constant watch over her, and he continues to visit her every month even as the moon bathes in the desert.
+She soon discovers that her brother is her lover keeping a constant watch over her, and he continues to visit her every month even as the moon bathes in the desert.

 The sun was the primary object of desire for the Cherokee.
 As she rose in the sky, they bowed to her and offered her gifts.